Converting a Word document to an InDesign document is not a simple task.

 If you set your Paragraph Styles and Character Styles properly, you’ll have nothing to do but watch InDesign automatically lay out the content.

-I’ll be working soon on a post that goes deeply into Paragraph Styles and Character Styles, and will cover great advanced features like keep options, nested styles, and others in a practical case scenario — subscribe to our newsletter to keep up with future posts.
+Here is a post that goes deeply into Paragraph Styles and Character Styles that covers great advanced features like keep options, nested styles, and others in a practical case scenario — subscribe to our newsletter to keep up with other helpful posts.

 Setting up the source file